This post contains affiliate links. Click here to view my full affiliate policy.

 Meditation is a practice.
 No amount of learning about it will compensate for taking the time to actually do it.

-I get tired in the middle of the day, around 2 or 3pm so meditating at that time is like plugging myself in so to speak.
+I get tired in the middle of the day so meditating around 2 or 2 pm is like plugging myself in so to speak.

 When you have picked a kind of meditation and have a place where you won’t be disturbed, then sit or lie down in a comfortable position.

-Make sure there are no distractions.
-Keep your cell phone ringer off whether you are listening to the sound of the air conditioner, or a guided meditation on your head phones
+• Make sure there are no distractions.
+Keep your cell phone ringer (or in do not disturb mode if you are using it to listen to a meditation)

 Do not get discouraged if your mind doesn’t shut off at first.
 Don’t try to stop the thoughts.
 Simply acknowledge them and return to your meditation until you are finished